maxikagan/deweydatar/README.md

 ```R
 download_files0(apikey_, product_path_, "E:/temp", "advan_wp_")
 ```
 The third parameter is for your destination folder (`E:/temp`), and the last parameter (`advan_wp_`) is the filename prefix.
-So, all the files will be saved as “advan_wp_xxxxxxx.csv.gz”, etc. You can leave this empty or NULL not to have a prefix.
+So, all the files will be saved as `advan_wp_xxxxxxx.csv.gz`, etc. You can leave this empty or NULL not to have a prefix.

 The second approach to download files is to pass `files_df`:
 ```R